arcus-azure/arcus/community/blog/2020-12 Gain Insights in the Databricks Jobs with Arcus Background Jobs/README.md

 ## Cluster jobs

 Here's a take on some Databricks jobs which have been run on a cluster.
 Note the end result is shown in the last column.
-The end result of this post would be that we could notify the consumer somehow of this outcome without them looking it up in the Databricks cluster itself.

 ![Cluster jobs](./images/cluster-jobs.png)

+The outcome of this blog post would be that we could notify the consumer of the job outcome without looking it up in the Databricks cluster itself.

 ## Azure Function Databricks Job Metrics